-Jersey City, NJ 201.604.3600 info@breakthroughgroup.com www.breakthroughgroup.com
+Jersey City, NJ 201.604.3600 info@breakthroughgroup.com www.breakthroughgroup.com Breakthrough Marketing Technology qualifies for Women and Minority owned enterprise opportunities 2 Copyright Breakthrough Marketing Technology, LLC 2019

-1 David Collis and Cynthia Montgomery, Corporate Strategy Model, A Resource-Based Approach
+&lt;sup>1 David Collis and Cynthia Montgomery, Corporate Strategy Model, A Resource-Based Approach

 The objective should be specific, measurable, and time-bound.
-The scope defines the boundaries of where you will focus your resources.
+The scope defines the boundaries of where to focus your resources.
 The advantage is the power of an effective value proposition that has advantages over your competition.